WebKit/WebKit/Tools/LayoutReloaded/README.md

 LayoutReloaded
 1. iterative layout within a formatting context, recursive across nested formatting contexts
 2. formatting context is responsible for computing size/positions for all the boxes that live in the context including in/out-of-flow and floating boxes
 3. Initial containing block creates the top level (initial) block formatting context
 4. Floats are resitriced to their containing blocks.
+5. Boxes, including inline tree are generated while laying out the content.
+LayoutTree -> BoxTree.

 Instructions:
 1. apply ./misc/LayoutReloadedWebKit.patch